Today’s Wonder of the Day was inspired by stephen. stephen Wonders, “what are hockey pucks made of” Thanks for WONDERing

 When it comes to winter sports, there are plenty that take place on ice.
 From curling to figure skating, the ice offers a chance to engage in battles of skill and athletic beauty.
 But for some sports fans, there’s nothing quite like the bruising battle that is ice hockey.

 As two teams skate rapidly around the rink, they fight with sticks — and sometimes fists! — to get a little black object past the goalie into the back of the net.
-At times they skate so fast and shoot the puck with such force that's it's almost impossible to keep track of.
+They skate so fast and shoot the puck with such force that it’s almost impossible to keep track of.

-For those who have never watched an ice hockey game before, one of the first things they usually notice is that, unlike many sports, there's no ball.
-If you think about it, so many other sports, from soccer and baseball to basketball and volleyball, feature a ball.
-In fact, “ball" is part of the sport's name in many cases.
+For those who have never watched an ice hockey game before, one of the first things they usually notice is that, unlike many sports, there’s no ball.
+So many other sports, from soccer and baseball to basketball and volleyball, feature a ball.
+In fact, “ball” is part of the sport’s name in many cases.

-In ice hockey, though, it's all about the puck: that little round black object that flies with lightning speed around the ice.
-If you're curious to know more about the hockey puck, you've come to the right place.
+In ice hockey, though, it’s all about the puck: that little round black object that flies around the ice.
+If you’re curious to know more about the hockey puck, you’ve come to the right place.

-If you've ever seen a hockey puck up close, you've probably noticed that the edge of the puck has a bunch of bumps or grooves.
+Have you ever seen a hockey puck up close?
+If so, you’ve probably noticed that the edge of the puck has a bunch of bumps or grooves.
 Sometimes these slightly raised patterns have a diamond shape.
-A completely smooth puck would be hard to shoot, so the raised patterns give the hockey stick something to grip when a player shoots a puck.
+A completely smooth puck would be hard to shoot.
+The raised patterns give the hockey stick something to grip when a player shoots the puck.

 The hockey puck came into existence in 1875.
-It's unclear who actually invented it, but experts believe the first hockey puck was likely just a rubber ball sliced in half.
-Early hockey players needed an object with a flat side that would slide on the ice rather than bounce around.
+It’s unclear who actually invented it.
+Experts believe the first hockey puck was likely just a rubber ball sliced in half.
+This provided players with an object with a flat side that would slide across the ice.